MaxK789/Publishing/README.md

 dotnet ef database update --project src/Publishing.Infrastructure
 ```

 A GitHub Actions workflow under `.github/workflows/ci.yml` demonstrates how to build the solution and run tests automatically during CI.
-The job now runs on Linux and uses a temporary SQLite database so no SQL Server instance is required.
+The pipeline runs on Linux and Windows, publishing a NuGet package with custom analyzers.
+Code coverage fails the build if it drops below **85%**.

 ## Testing